Lobo (artist)

-Lobo (born 19 November 1973) is a Brazilian painter of Pop Art.
-He has already painted artworks for personalities such as Luciano Huck, Angélica, Sabrina Sato, and Michel Teló, among others.
-He has also participated in projects together with companies such as Heineken, Mercado Livre, and Viva Schin, among others.
+Marcio Batista (born 19 November 1973), known professionally as Lobo, is a Brazilian painter of pop art.
+He has painted artworks for personalities such as Luciano Huck, Angélica, Sabrina Sato, and Michel Teló, among others.
+He has also participated in projects together with companies such as Heineken, Mercado Livre, and Viva Schin.

-Biographical overview
+Early life

 Lobo was born on 19 November 1973.
-He has initiated his career in 1991, working at an Advertising agency where he started to develop skills in Packaging and labeling and Merchandising.
-From an early age, he became interested in the visual arts.
+He began his career in 1991 working at an advertising agency, where he was involved in packaging and labeling and merchandising.
+In his teens, he designed t-shirt art for several brands.
+After spending twelve years working with Publicity, in 2003 Lobo started painting.

-In high school, used to make artworks for exercise book covers for his friends and in his teens, he designed t-shirts arts for some brands.

-Working with advertising from 1991 on, after spending twelve years working with Publicity, in 2003 he finally discovered his talent for Painting.
-A few years later, maturing his style, he decided to get slightly away from his roots (mainly inspired by Keith Haring and Andy Warhol) to develop his own language.

 Career

-Lobo's work is linked to his experience in observing everything that surrounds him, from elements of the Culture of Brazil, Folklore, nature and aspects of the culture of the countries he visits.

 At the beginning of his career, the artist signed as Lobao; later he took Lobo as his stage name.
-He portrayed icons of Pop Culture, and his paintings evolved over time.
+He portrayed icons of pop culture, and his paintings evolved over time.

 Lobo started painting in 2003 and made his first exhibition at the Piola restaurant in São Paulo.